 Read more | More details about Gordes and Roussillon are also found in this post on Les Plus Beaux Villages de France.

-A Week in Provence Travel Tip: If you want to visit many more hill towns of the Luberon, I would suggest staying in Avignon or in one of the towns such as L’Isle sur la Sorgue for the simple reason that there will be less driving time.
-Avignon to Gordes: 50 minutes; L’Isle sur la Sorgue to Gordes: 30 minutes
+A Week in Provence Travel Tip: If you want to visit multiple hill towns of the Luberon, I would suggest staying in Avignon as it is situated closer to the Luberon.

 Day 3 of 7 Days in Provence: Aix-en-Provence